learntheropes/btcpay-booking/README.md

 - Multilingual: English, Spanish and Italian out of the box with the easy option to add additional translations.

 ## Payment methods, fees, limit per payment, development status
 - Bitcoin: onchain and lightning network, no fee.
+No limit.
 Fully implemented.
 - Crypto: all the currencies supported by [SideShift](https://sideshift.ai/eth/btc), unclear fee, probably between 0.5% and 1% paid by the buyer.
+No limit.
 Not implemented yet but planned.
-- Fiat: All the currencies and local payment methods supported by [Peach Bitcoin](https://peachbitcoin.com) as listed [here](https://api.peachbitcoin.com/v1/info), the fee is set by the merchant and paid by the buyer.
-Realisticly, to find a match it should be between 2 and 5%, plus 2% Peach fee.
+- Fiat: All the currencies and local payment methods supported by [Peach Bitcoin](https://peachbitcoin.com) as listed [here](https://api.peachbitcoin.com/v1/info), the fee is set by the merchant and paid by the buyer. realistically, to find a match it should be between 2 and 5%, plus 2% Peach fee.
+1000 CHF (or equivalent in other currency) limit for each payment and 100.000 CHF yearly from the same buyer.
 Under current implementation.

 ## Setup
 1. Clone the repo.